Ium101/Files-and-Folders-Lister-Z/README.md

 Python 3 is required to run the `.py` scripts.

+## Enterprise Edition

+- Do NOT include credits in the output files (TXT / DOCX / JSON).
+- Can create folders and empy text files in the same structure as JSON file that's going to be selected.

 For more details and advanced options, see the `USER_MANUAL.md` file.
 For support or more information, contact Ium101.

 # Listador de Pastas e Arquivos Z